-FACS is required to engage Aboriginal children and young people, their families, and communities (including Aboriginal Community Controlled Organisations) in SARA and other decisions (section 12).
+DCJ is required to engage Aboriginal children and young people, their families, and communities (including Aboriginal Community Controlled Organisations) in SARA and other decisions (section 12).
 The processes by which Aboriginal people participate in such decisions is clearly documented and forms part of case planning.
 Evidence of participation is provided to Aboriginal Community Controlled Mechanisms when seeking endorsement for case goals and care planning.

 Aboriginal Family-led Assessment

 Aboriginal Family-Led Assessment is the process of supporting families to identify and clarify the concerns related to the risk assessment and helps the caseworker to prepare for case planning.
 Caseworkers work through a ‘cultural lens’ and are supported by Aboriginal practitioners where possible.
 They include the full participation of Aboriginal families, including kin or other significant people, with a focus on gathering and sharing information from the family’s perspective and may be reviewed when circumstances change or at any other time requested by the family.
 Information gathered during the assessment may include, but is not limited to:

 - identification of the concerns or areas of support sought by the family